jrmoulton/tmux-sessionizer/README.md

 be set, killing a session jumps you to a default, and it is a goal to handle more edge case scenarios.

-This CLI tool also pairs well with my [git-repo-clone tool](https://github.com/jrmoulton/git-repo-clone).

 ![tms-gif](images/tms-v0_1_1.gif)

 ## Usage